alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 Neil Degrasse Tyson.

-At some points some scientists advanced this wonderful argument: there can only be one real Universe, but inside it there can be any number of life-like simulations.
+At some points some scientists advanced this wonderful argument: there can only be one real universe, but inside it there can be any number of life-like simulations.
-Therefore it is much more likely that we are in one of those simulations than inside the real Universe, just because of probabilities.
+Therefore it is much more likely that we are in one of those simulations than inside the real universe, just because of probabilities.
 After all,
 if there are many tickets but only one gets the price,